enjoywurk/dev-documentation/README.md

-# dev-documentation
+# Developer Documentation

-Developer documentation for interacting with the Kronos API
+Developer documentation for interacting with the Wurk API